 We are told to "put on Christ."
 But, first we are instructed to cast off the works of the flesh.
 Everything is provided for us.
 We put on Christ by hearing the word of God, remembering that in Hebrew the word for "hear" is the same word as "obey."
 We put on Christ by staying within his Church.
 We put on Christ by hearty repentance and true faith.
 We put on Christ by the sacraments that are generally necessary to salvation.
 We put on Christ by cooperating with the Holy Spirit who forms within us the virtues, above all charity.

 If you refuse the invitation, or if you come to the feast but refuse the gracious provision of the king, it is your choice to come under wrath, never understanding the heart of one who calls you "friend."
 Above all, from the cross he has called you "friend."
-Do not turn from his love, and so place yourself under wrath, which could come only by your own stubborn willfulness.
+Do not turn from his love, and so place yourself under wrath by your own stubborn willfulness.